International Workers' Day: Immigration and the Spanish Labor Market

 During the 2000-2007 expansionary phase, approximately half of the GDP growth was supported by population growth and, in turn, 82% of the population increase was attributable to immigration.
 All of this occurred during the period of economic expansion.

-Spanish nationality is clearly a milestone in terms of integration, but it is also a desire that many immigrants want to make a reality, initiating the procedures as soon as they meet the requirements.
+Spanish nationality is clearly a milestone in terms of integration, but it is also a desire that many immigrants want to make a reality, initiating the procedures as soon as they meet the conditions.

 According to the INE, more than 1 million people have obtained Spanish nationality in the last 8 years, which is an average of about 135,000 people per year.
 Therefore, the majority (82.5%) of these naturalized citizens were not born in Spain.